EXPIRED MEDICINES

 Do not flush them down the toilet or sink

 This is one of the worst things you can do.
-Active pharmaceutical substances can enter water systems, and wastewater treatment is not designed to remove every residue from medicines.
+Active ingredients can enter water systems and put pressure on wastewater treatment systems, which are not designed to remove every pharmaceutical residue.

 Do not keep them “just in case”